CPR

 N95 Respirator Training (QNFT)

 Fit testing to a mask system (N95, half mask, full face) is necessary to ensure the worker has an adequate seal with the respirator to provide the required protection from a potentially dangerous atmosphere.
-Required by Occupational Health and Safety in all jurisdictions of Canada, Second Chance CPR utilizes the CSA Standard Z94.4 – 18, Selection, Use and Care of Respirators standard.
+Required by Occupational Health and Safety in all jurisdictions of Canada, Second Chance CPR utilizes the CSA Standard Z94.4 – 18 (R2023), Selection, Use and Care of Respirators standard.

 Second Chance CPR uses a Quantitative Fit Test machine called a PortaCount.
 This equipment provides accurate and repeatable results and is specifically recognized by the CSA standard.